jbkimble35/HV-Power-Supply-Weight-Optimization/README.md

 # Acknowledgements
-*This repository includes code and Altium files created by Yiou He and Suzanne O'Meara as part of their thesis work at MIT under the supervision of Professor David Perrault.
-Their work's original files, architecture, procedures, and data are the foundation to the present implementation in "MatlabWorkingDirectory".
+*This repository includes code and Altium files created by Yiou He and Suzanne O'Meara as part of their respective theses at MIT under the supervision of Professor David Perrault.
+Their works' original files, architecture, procedures, and data are the foundation to the present implementation in "MatlabWorkingDirectory".
 The original Altium files & MCU code from Dr. He, and the MATLAB code transcribed to the best of my ability from the thesis PDF, are included in the OriginalWork directory.*

 Below is the content directly from the thesis work:
  - The MCU_and_Altium_files directory contains both the Altium files and MCU code for the 2017 1st generation HVDC power supply and the 3rd generation SCMLI HV AC power supply.